 There has to be many ‘dropping of the pennies’ until something really makes sense to us.

 To make this clearer, think about your own knowledge of a Bible verse – or the Bible itself.
-Sometimes you can be really familiar with a verse, even to the point of really ‘getting it’ and yet the penny can still drop at a time and in a way you really didn’t expect.
+Sometimes you can be really familiar with a verse, even to the point of really ‘getting it’ and yet the penny drops at a time and in a way you really didn’t expect.
 I think this happens because we can know things at one level, but then come to know them at a much deeper, more personal level.

 I certainly know this is the case with my riding lessons.
 I love my lessons and I take notes following each one – to help me bed in what I’ve learnt.
 I’ve been taking lessons for probably 10 years now and the other day I looked back over my notes.
 I was slightly horrified to read that what I am being taught now is pretty much the same as what I was being taught 10 years ago.
 But here’s the thing.
 I get ‘it’ much more now.
 Things that I thought made sense before now make sense in a much deeper, real way.
 So whether it’s to sit back, keep my leg on, or look in a certain place, it’s the same thing being said but I take it on in a completely different way and again, the penny drops!

 I have certainly found this principle true in business too.
 I can hear some business advice and think I’ve ‘got it’ only to find years later that I hear it again – and suddenly there’s an Aha moment – and this time I’ve really got it!
 In fact for a number of years I attended business conferences where some of the material was the same.
 I remember asking a man who’d been attending them a lot longer than I had, why he still turned up.
 And his answer was exactly what I am talking about.
 You sometimes have to hear things many times for the penny to drop and for it to make ‘real’ sense to you.